danielbeeke/fluent-calculator/README.md

 - A chain of methods
 - Holding state
 - `then`
+- Making a queue instead of direct mutating.
 - And possibly more

 ## Part 1: A chain of methods